CodePath-Tech-Exchange-CTEx/3.2.1-Testing-With-Mocks/README.md

   - If you must change behavior, update or add tests deliberately to reflect the new contract.
   - When in doubt, deprecate old behavior gradually instead of deleting it outright.

-Following these rules keeps your slides, live coding, and student starter tests in sync while still allowing you to iterate on the design.